brpmaltez/bph_book/README.md

-# Biostatistics for the Impatient
+# Biostatistics for People in Hurry

 *A practical and intuitive guide to biostatistics, scientific papers, and R.*

-**Biostatistics for the Impatient** began as a **mentorship project at the Department of Epidemiology, Faculty of Medicine, Universidade Federal Fluminense (UFF)**.
+**Biostatistics for People in Hurry** began as a **mentorship project at the Department of Epidemiology, Faculty of Medicine, Universidade Federal Fluminense (UFF)**.
 It was developed to help students and future researchers move beyond formula memorization and develop an intuitive understanding of statistical reasoning.

 The book aims to build a bridge between: